EmilStenstrom/friendlybit/posts/2007-10-28-media-ajax-london-here-i-come.md

 categories:
   - CSS
 ---
-Just a short note that I&#8217;ll be attending [@media Ajax London](http://www.vivabit.com/atmediaajax/), 19th-20th November.
+Just a short note that I'll be attending [@media Ajax London](http://www.vivabit.com/atmediaajax/), 19th-20th November.
 If you see me, come by and say hello!